datagrok-ai/public/help/datagrok/solutions/domains/bio/oligo-toolkit.md

 * Conversion of chemically modified sequences between several open and commercial formats: FASTA, HELM, MerMade, BioSpring.
 * Producing chemical structures for the natural and modified oligonucleotides.

-## Pattern
+## Chemical modification by pattern

-The Pattern tool applies modification patterns to a sequence of set of sequences.
+The **Pattern** tool applies a modification pattern to a sequence or set of sequences.
-To apply modification, do the following:
+To apply modification:
 1. Create the pattern using the **Pattern** input sections.
    * In the **Pattern** input section, choose the sequence basis (DNA/RNA) and pattern length for sense and anti-sense strands.